nanjiangshu/proq3/README.md

 3. Python h5py package

-4. Python keras package (Theano or Tensorflow backend)
+4. Python keras package (Theano backend)

 Please, note that ProQ3D was trained using Cuda/GPU, but this is not a requirement to run ProQ3D.
 The prediction is much faster than training, so you can simply use CPU to make ProQ3D predictions.
 If Cuda is not installed,